signorpipo/wle-pp/wle_pp/wle_pp_bundler/README.md

 - [`PP.ColorUtils`](https://github.com/SignorPipo/wle_pp/blob/main/wle_pp/wle_pp_bundler/js/pp/cauldron/utils/color_utils.js)
   * bunch of functions to work with colors, like converting hsv to rgb, or code notation (0,1) to the human one (0,255)
 - [`PP.MeshUtils`](https://github.com/SignorPipo/wle_pp/blob/main/wle_pp/wle_pp_bundler/js/pp/cauldron/utils/ca_utils.js)
+  * some functions to create/clone/invert a mesh in an easy way
   * let you create some simple meshes like a plane, and also change the alpha (or material or else) of all the meshes of an object
 - [`PP.SaveUtils`](https://github.com/SignorPipo/wle_pp/blob/main/wle_pp/wle_pp_bundler/js/pp/cauldron/utils/mesh_utils.js)
   * a set of functions to interact with the local storage, that is to save and load data